-Discovered in northeastern New Mexico, Gojirasaurus quayi was roughly 18 feet long and lived some 210 million years ago during the Triassic period.
+Gojirasaurus quayi was discovered in northeastern New Mexico in 1997.
+The creature was roughly 18 feet long and lived some 210 million years ago during the Triassic period.
 (Note that the scientific validity of this species has become a topic of debate.)

-21. Patrick Stewart Presented Godzilla with an MTV Lifetime Achievement Award in 1996.
+20. Patrick Stewart presented Godzilla with an MTV Lifetime Achievement Award in 1996.

 “We’ve all heard about his temper, about the people he stepped on on his way to the top,” Stewart said during the ceremony.
 “In this world of stars and superstars, it would be no exaggeration to say [that] he is the biggest.”

-22. The monster has Also Earned a Star on the Hollywood Walk of Fame.
+21. Godzilla has a star on the Hollywood Walk of Fame.

 Godzilla’s induction came in 2004 to commemorate his 50th birthday.

-24. There’s a Three-Story Godzilla That Doubles as a Slide in Kurihama Flower Park.
+23. There’s a three-story Godzilla that doubles as a slide in Kurihama Flower Park.